-This is the first pair-programming project of the semester.
-You and your partner share a single Subversion repository.
-You should work together on the major pieces of the project.
+This is the first team programming project of the semester.
+You and your partners share a single Subversion repository.
+For this project, you should work together on the major pieces of the project.
 For example, do not have one person implement the cylinder while the partner implements the heightfield.
-I designed the tasks so that doing them in order guides you to the right solutions.
-You may divide the work of writing helper procedures, debugging, or modeling different parts of the final scene.
+That is because I designed the tasks for this lab so that doing them in order guides you to the right solutions.
+You should, however, divide the work of writing helper procedures, debugging, or modeling different parts of the final scene.
 It is up to you to ensure that each of you has an approximately equal workload and gains experience at equivalent tasks.
+Remember that your grade depends partly on the correctness and clarity of code written by your partners.
+I will choose a single C++ method to evaluate as representative of your entire project's code quality.
+So, you should review and critique your partners' code carefully.

-Part of this week's project requires reverse engineering two file formats from sample files and source code.
-I encourage everyone to pool their efforts towards this and share what you learn on the mailing list.
-You can share any information related to this except for the specific data files and code that you are required to write.
+I encourage you to share strategies and information about the file formats with people outside the group.
+You can share any information related to this except for the specific data files and code that you are required to submit.
 For example, you may share a sample OFF file for a pentagon, but not for a cube.
+You should also help one another with C++ and Doxygen syntax and with tips for debugging.

-During this project, you are not permitted to directly invoke the following classes and methods or look at their source code: G3D::Welder, G3D::MeshBuilder, G3D::MeshAlg, and ArticulatedModel::createHeightField.
+During this project, you are not permitted to directly invoke the following classes and methods or look at their source code: G3D::Welder, G3D::MeshBuilder, G3D::MeshAlg, and G3D::ArticulatedModel::loadHeightfield.
+You are not permitted to leverage ArticulatedModel's ability to directly load an image as a heightfield when specified in a scene file.
+All source code in G3D, the textbooks, or the Internet that is not prohibited is legal to use, but you should cite Internet resources that you use to avoid plagiarism.